Parmicciano/Client-masternetwork/README.md

 |Documents| -{Client-masternetwork}<br>
 |Documents| --updater.py

-DON'T FORGET THE .GITIGNORE or you will me mining for free !
+DON'T FORGET THE .GITIGNORE or you will me mining as a volunteer !
 ```
 from git import Repo # pip3 install GitPython
 import os, time # already in python3